Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 5

 134 rooms built around the 800-year-old Shakusui-en pond garden.
-Modern Four Seasons standard with deep historical setting.
-The Brasserie has one Michelin star.
+Modern Four Seasons standard with a deep historical setting; the Brasserie serves French dining beside the pond.

 6